-Once admitted to the PGIA, the applicant is required to register for a programme of study according to the recommendations made by the relevant Board by paying the programme and other applicable fees.

-Every M.Sc. and MBA student shall complete the registration procedure before the deadline specified for that purpose, in the approved Calendar of Dates (as appeared in the PGIA website) by submitting all documents mentioned in the Letter of Admission including originals of the certificates submitted along with the application for verification.

-Every research degree student must complete the registration process by submitting the duly filled application form and the applicable fees, upon acceptance of the concept note of the student by the relevant Board of Study and the issuance of relevant admission letter by the PGIA.

-Student Identity Card will be issued after completion of registration requirements.

-Every student shall obtain the username and password to access the online Management Information System (MIS) at the PGIA, which includes all student information.

-The username of MIS is usually the registration number of the student and he/she can create his/her own password by logging on to the MIS at the Computer Unit of the PGIA for the first time.

-Student must ensure to remain registered at the PGIA by continuing to pay the registration fee at the beginning of every semester until completion of the programme as given in the next page.
+- Once admitted to the PGIA, the applicant is required to register for a programme of study according to the recommendations made by the relevant Board by paying the programme and other applicable fees. - Every M.Sc. and MBA student shall complete the registration procedure before the deadline specified for that purpose, in the approved Calendar of Dates (as appeared in the PGIA website) by submitting all documents mentioned in the Letter of Admission including originals of the certificates submitted along with the application for verification. - Every research degree student must complete the registration process by submitting the duly filled application form and the applicable fees, upon acceptance of the concept note of the student by the relevant Board of Study and the issuance of relevant admission letter by the PGIA. - Student Identity Card will be issued after completion of registration requirements. - Every student shall obtain the username and password to access the online Management Information System (MIS) at the PGIA, which includes all student information. - The username of MIS is usually the registration number of the student and he/she can create his/her own password by logging on to the MIS at the Computer Unit of the PGIA for the first time. - Student must ensure to remain registered at the PGIA by continuing to pay the registration fee at the beginning of every semester until completion of the programme as given in the next page.

-Degree Completion of the programme

-M.Sc./MBA (Coursework only) Completion of Comprehensive Examination

-M.Sc./MBA (Coursework and Research)

-M.Phil. /DBA/ PhD

-b) Re-registration Procedure
+Degree Completion of the programme M.Sc./MBA (Coursework only) Completion of Comprehensive Examination M.Sc./MBA (Coursework and Research) Submission of final bound copy of thesis to M.Phil. /DBA/ PhD the PGIA b) Re-registration Procedure c) Effective Date of Registration

-The students who could not complete their degree programme within the stipulated time period (See section 16 a) but paid in full during such period could re-register for the same programme at payment of 50% discounted course fee and 2/3 of credit transfer from the previous programme (See section 14C).
+- The students who could not complete their degree programme within the stipulated time period (See section 16 a) but paid in full during such period could re-register for the same programme at 50% of payment of discounted course fee and 2/3 of credit transfer from the previous programme.